Traverse-Research/gpu-allocator/README.md

 ![Visualizer](visualizer.png)

-This crate provides a fully written in Rust memory allocator for Vulkan and DirectX 12.
+This crate provides a fully written in Rust memory allocator for Vulkan, DirectX 12 and Metal.

 ## [Windows-rs] and [winapi]